 Assault in the Third Degree is a class C felony.
 It encompasses a range of different acts, including assault while attempting to resist lawful apprehension, and assault causing bodily harm when acting with criminal negligence (either by means of a weapon, or by causing substantial pain for a period long enough to cause “considerable” suffering).
 It also includes the assault of a number of different specific employees while performing their official duties, regardless of what harm or suffering is caused.
 This includes police officers, firefighters, nurses, physicians, transit operators, school bus drivers, etc. It also includes the assault of a peace officer with a projectile stun gun.

 Assault in the Fourth Degree is a gross misdemeanor, and it covers any assault which does not amount to 1st, 2nd, or 3rd degree assault or custodial assault.
-Courts have defined “assault” as: (1) intending to inflict bodily injury on another, accompanied by apparent present ability to do so, (2) intentionally creating in another person reasonable apprehension and fear of bodily injury, and (3) intentionally committing an unlawful touching, regardless of whether physical harm results.
+Courts have defined “assault” as: (1) intending to inflict bodily injury on another, accompanied by apparent present ability to do so, (2) intentionally creating in another person reasonable apprehension and fear of bodily injury (even if no contact or injury occurs), and (3) intentionally committing an unlawful touching, regardless of whether physical harm results.
 Some prosecutors will even charge an Assault in the Fourth Degree if the “assault” is spitting on another person.